Mitchell12345MB/Herobrine/README.md

 - **Player Memory System**: Remembers interactions with each player for personalized experiences
 - **Shrine Summoning**: Special ritual to summon Herobrine directly
 - **Extensive Configuration**: Highly customizable with detailed settings
+- **Paranoia System**: A slow-burn horror experience that gradually intensifies based on player exposure
+- **Psychological Effects**: Flashing text messages, fake error screens, and disorienting screen effects
+- **Maze Teleportation**: Rare events where players are transported to mysterious maze-like locations
+- **Skinwalker Effect**: Animals stare at players, follow them with their gaze, and potentially become hostile

 ## Requirements